National Introductory Arbitration Course

-- The five-day course includes lectures by the Instructor, small and large group discussions and in-class exercises.
+- The course includes lectures by the Instructor

-- At the end of each of Day One, Day Two and Day Four, the Instructor assigns homework that should take no more than an hour.
+- At the end of certain days, the Instructor assigns homework that should take no more than an hour.

-- At the end of Day Three, the Instructor assigns you an exercise where you will make the decision and write a practice award.
+- At the end of Day 6 (November 12), the Instructor assigns you an exercise where you will make the decision and write a practice award.
 The Instructor reviews the practice awards and provides feedback to each student.
 This exercise can take several hours to complete.

-- On the afternoon of Day Five, the students view a mock arbitration case.
+- On the last day, the students view a mock arbitration case.
 Students are then asked to make and write the award for the case within thirty days after the conclusion of the course.
 A student must obtain a pass mark of 65 on their award.
 Students are provided with the marking criteria along with the material for the exam.